Jahno-Bart/CS-Notes/y13/Backus–Naur_Form.md

 Since all regular languages are context-free, you can convert every regular expression to a BNF production rule (or set of rules).
 However the reverse is not true.

-When we write expressions with parentheses — like (a + (b * c)) — every open parenthesis ( must have a matching close parenthesis ) later on.
+When we write expressions with parenthesis like (a + (b * c)) — every open parenthesis ( must have a matching close parenthesis ) later on.

 A finite state machine (FSM) is a kind of computer model that can only be in one of a limited number of states at a time.
 It doesn’t have memory, it can only “remember” where it is right now.